Ramirez lifts Rays to 4-3 win over Angels in 11 innings - WHIZ News

 But Walls tied it 2-2 with a sacrifice fly in the bottom of the 10th.

-Trout’s 26th home run was his second in two nights and his fifth of the season against the Rays.
+Trout’s 26th home run was his fifth of the season against the Rays.
 It came off Jason Adam, the third of Tampa Bay’s six relievers, after Shane McClanahan pitched six innings in a shutout duel with Angels starter Mike Mayers.
+The game was scoreless after seven innings.

+“Mac was pretty awesome again,” said Rays manager Kevin Cash.
+“Their pitchers did a nice job, too, and we just couldn’t find a way to get him a run, get him a lead, anything.”

 Yandy Diaz led off the Rays eighth with a single off Ryan Tepera, and pinch-runner Jose Siri stole second base on Tepera’s first pitch to Brandon Lowe.
 After Lowe’s ground ball moved Siri over to third, he beat a throw to the plate to score the tying run after a grounder by Ramirez.